-Lesser known is the city Laem Chabang, home to Thailand’s largest port and world class golf courses.
+Lesser known is the city of Laem Chabang, home to Thailand’s largest port and world-class golf courses.
 Langkawi, known as ‘the Jewel of Keddah’, is an archipelago of islands that sit in Malaysia’s silvery waters – the northern isles are peaceful and secluded, offering sand spits and freshwater lakes.
-For lovers of colourful bugs, the Butterfly Farm in Penang is one of a few in the world, and there are plenty of botanic gardens to stroll in between shopping trips to Penang’s exciting cities on your cruise to Thailand.
+For lovers of colourful bugs, the Butterfly Farm in Penang is one of just a few in the world, and there are plenty of botanic gardens to stroll through in between shopping trips to Penang’s exciting cities on your cruise to Thailand.